AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/books/monster-manual-2025/2-monsters-a-to-z.md

 Copper dragons typically live in caverns amid picturesque hills and rock formations—particularly those that are prominent landmarks.
 These dragons collect gifts, though they have little interest in treasure without meaning, no matter how valuable it is.
 To them, thoughtfully given presents and the feelings or memories they symbolize are more important than masterpieces or magical relics.

-**Copper Dragon Lairs.** Copper dragons typically inhabit multichamber caves and renovated ruins.
+**Copper Dragon Lairs.** Copper dragons typically inhabit multi-chamber caves and renovated ruins.

 > [!embed-monster]- Copper Dragon Wyrmling
 > ![Copper Dragon Wyrmling](Інструменти%20ДМ/CLI/bestiary/dragon/copper-dragon-wyrmling-xmm.md#^statblock)